Vi-vek9135/Task_3_Research_Enhanced/README.md

-# Research Book Name Generator
+# Research Book Name Generator and Enhanced Fact Generation

-This is a Python script designed to generate research book names based on user queries.
+This is a Python script designed to generate research book names and enhanced fact generation based on user queries.
 It utilizes the Google Generative AI API to generate relevant titles.

 ## Setup